LuckyJimJD/Residency/_pages/information.md

 #### Overview

 The Residency-in-Practice course includes both a field experience and a class component.
 The class component is an integral part of the work for which you earn academic credit.

-As your faculty supervisor, I will review your weekly journals and meet with you periodically as a group and individually to discuss your field experience and issues related to legal practice.
-I will also communicate with your field supervisor about your progress in the field placement.
+As your faculty supervisor, I will review your writing assignments and meet with you periodically as a group and individually to discuss your field experience and issues related to legal practice.
+I will also communicate with your site supervisor about your progress in the field placement.

-In your residency, you are stepping into the role of a lawyer-in-training and a professional in the workplace.
-To earn academic credit for work in a law or judicial office, in accordance with ABA Standards, you must participate in substantial lawyering experiences, receive feedback from your field and faculty supervisors, reflect on your experiences throughout the placement, and engage in self-assessment.
-The Residency-in-Practice course is designed to meet these requirements.
+To earn academic credit for work in a law or judicial office, ABA Standards require that you participate in substantial lawyering experiences, receive feedback from your site and faculty supervisors, reflect on your experiences throughout the placement, and engage in self-assessment.
+The Residency course is designed to meet these requirements.

-During your residency, you are bound by the attorney disciplinary rules for the jurisdiction of your field placement, as well as other rules, guidelines, or policies applicable to your particular practice setting.
+During your residency, you are bound by the attorney disciplinary rules for the jurisdiction of your field placement, and other rules, guidelines, or policies applicable to your particular practice setting.
 You are expected to resolve any workplace issues and problems with the attorney or others involved.
-If you cannot resolve the issue at the workplace, you should discuss it with me.
-If necessary, we will involve the Director of Residencies, Professor Katherene E. Holtzinger Conner (kconner2@elon.edu; 336-279-9311).
+If you cannot resolve the issue yourself, you should discuss it with me.
+If necessary, we will involve the Residency Program Director, Professor Conner (kconner2@elon.edu; 336-279-9311).

 #### Learning Goals

-The Residency-in-Practice course is intended to advance these common learning goals:
+The Residency course is intended to advance these learning goals:

 - Integrating substantive learning with practical experience and assimilate knowledge from the study of law to the practice of law.
 - Transferring knowledge from study to practice, applying legal doctrines learned in class to a practice setting, and bringing knowledge and skills developed in practice back to the classroom;